Select a recruitment approach (assessments)

 Skill sample tests

-Get your candidates to perform job related tasks.
+This is when you ask your candidates to perform job related tasks.
 For example, editing a document, analysing data, scheduling diaries.
 How candidates perform these tasks will be a good predictor of how they’ll perform in the role.

 You could use this type of assessment before, after or during a structured interview.